AlbertPWilliams/TwitterLike/README.md

 2. Views, incl. use of jQuery & AJAX, plus Grails template.
 3. Persistence layer uses GORM & I've played around with the H2 database, postgreSQL locally, and trying to use the Pivotal Web Services ElephantSQL service (PostgreSQL).
 4. I populate multiple tables with data for the application.
 Namely 5 tables. authority, location, person, person_authority, status.
-4. A REST endpoint
+4. A REST endpoint (JSON & XML)
-5. Marshaller of the REST service
+5. Marshaller of the REST service, removing some redundant fields and changing others.
+Just showing that I looked into this.
 6. I change the url of the endpoint to a more convention friendly url.
 6. Authentication with login.
 You will need these usernames and passwords to login and test the twitter follow functionality:
   - Your details are un: igor pw: password